The foundations of a healthy data culture

 The data culture team at delaware has identified four foundations for a healthy data culture:

-The latter also fits in with Bart’s ideal image of a healthy data culture: “You want to end up in a situation where data questions are coming from within your business community, instead of being imposed by your IT or data team.
+This fits in with Charlotte's ideal image of a healthy data culture: “You want to end up in a situation where data questions are coming from within your business community, instead of being imposed by your IT or data team.
 For example, some field service technician is noticing a certain pattern emerge, has an idea for a potential use case, and asks IT to point them to the right data.
 I always like to use the sailing metaphor, where the boat is the data community and IT is the wind in its sails.”

 Of course, building this kind of culture doesn’t happen overnight.
 But there’s a lot organizations can start doing right now.